complyue/edh-early-history/edh/README.md

 Haskell?
 Now you can have Edh, with many goodies from those languages but running embedded in Haskell.

+## Why splice

+I have long been amused by how Python and C++ work together.

+> I use the modern `pybind11` toolchain, while C++ with `boost` has worked
+> longer, and C with Python has a even longer history.

+With Python code, you set a stage up with tensors forming a computation network, with those tensors implemented in C++, while during full speed sprinting, the tensor code can call Python from C++ through some bindings (`pybind` does most of that out-of-the-box), to tell the framework to _shift gear_ in some parts.

+Take away is: you use one language/runtime for flexibility/expressiveness, and another for performance.

+Haskell on its own has long achieved both in many domains, but in numeric crunching, the overwhelming success of Numpy/Pandas come with good reasons.

 ## Teasers

 ### Python style argument passing